ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 av[0] = “str”; //Error
 ```

 This is covariance, which means that a write to a mutable structure may result in a runtime error.
-Apart from arrays, maps and records are the other data structures with an inherent type that constrains mutation.<br><br>
+Apart from arrays, maps and records are the other data structures with an inherent type that constrains mutation.

 ## Object